Mendix Event Broker

 Mendix Event Broker Bridges

-Mendix Event Broker Bridges facilitate integration between the Mendix Event Broker and external technologies, such as AWS SQS and HTTP.
+Mendix Event Broker Bridges facilitate integration between the Mendix Event Broker and external technologies, such as AWS SQS, HTTP, Azure Blob Storage, and AWS S3.
 These bridges enable the exchange of events between your Mendix Cloud environment and external systems, ensuring efficient communication across diverse technological landscapes.

 Standard Message Format